jja4/nba_mlops/README.md

     │   ├── visualization  <- Scripts to create exploratory and results oriented visualizations │   │   └── visualize.py
     │   └── config         <- Describe the parameters used in train_model.py and predict_model.py
+    |
+    ├── data
+    │   ├── processed      <- The final, canonical data sets for modeling.
+    │   └── raw            <- The original, immutable data dump.
+    │
+    ├── notebooks          <- Jupyter notebooks.
+Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
+    │                         `1.0-jqp-initial-data-exploration`.
+    │
+    ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
+    │
+    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+    │   └── figures        <- Generated graphics and figures to be used in reporting │
+    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+    │                         generated with `pip freeze > requirements.txt`
+    |
+    ├── trained_models     <- Trained and serialized models, model predictions, or model summaries
+    |
+    ├── LICENSE
+    ├── README.md          <- The top-level README for developers using this project.
+    ├── requirements.txt   <- The required libraries to deploy this project.

 --------